aioli-framework/aioli-guestbook-example/README.md

-aioli-guestbook: RESTful HTTP API Example
+aioli-guestbook: RESTful HTTP API Package Example
 ===

 The idea with this example is to show how a CRUD-type RESTful HTTP API package can be built with the Aioli Framework.